 IARUHF contest by default keeps previously calculated Zone if you edit the CALL field.
-If you want it to always recalc the zone on edits of the CALL field, set this:
+If you want it to always recalc the zone on edits of the CALL field, set AlwaysFillZone nonzero.
+As of WriteLog version 12.71, this setting still is still honored, but for most users is unnecessary because from that version, WriteLog will, when you change the CALL, only preserve the zone if you have manually typed into the zone field since it was auto-filled.